 Ben has created illustrations for a wide variety of projects and clients.
 Drawing is at the heart of most of the projects he works on.
 Here are a few examples.
-An editorial for The Vinyl Factory, Roberson Wine Christmas 2018 campaign and Autism in the Workplace toolkit by Dr. Katie Gaudion at The Helen Hamlyn Centre for Design.
+An editorial for Plantain Papers, Roberson Wine Christmas 2018 campaign and Autism in the Workplace toolkit by Dr. Katie Gaudion at The Helen Hamlyn Centre for Design.

 Comics are such a brilliant medium for story telling and communication.